requirejs/requirejs/docs/optimization.md

 ## Build profiles

-Build profiles are just javascript files that have a special call into require() to register ***build layers***.
+Build profiles are files that declare build preferences via a JavaScript object.
+They can be written in strict JSON syntax too.
+In the build preferences, you define a ***modules*** array that specifies the ***build layers***.
 You can define multiple build layers in a build profile.
 You can see examples in [the build profile that builds require.js](http://github.com/jrburke/requirejs/blob/master/build/require/require.build.js) with different options and in the [jquery build profile](http://github.com/jrburke/requirejs/blob/master/build/jquery/jquery.build.js)

 ## Build layers

-Each call to require() defines a build layer.
-The require() call looks similar to a regular require() call.
-The arguments to pass to require:

-* A config object with the options for the layer
+Each entry in the ***modules*** array defines a build layer.
+Only modules that map to a module file on disk will work.
+Each entry in the modules array can have the following properties:

+*
-* The name of the layer.
+* name: The name of the layer.
 This ***must*** map to an existing file in your project.
-* An array of module names that should be included in the layer.
-Any nested dependencies will also be included automatically by the optimization tool.
+* include: an array of other modules to include, besides the ones that are included by default as part of any require() or require.def() calls in the module.
+All nested dependencies will be included in the build layer.
+* includeRequire: a boolean indicating if the contents of require.js should be included in the build layer.
+* override: an object specifying overrides specific to the build layer that take precedence over the top-level build options set in the build profile.

 ## Build layer configuration options

-There is an [example.build.js](http://github.com/jrburke/requirejs/blob/master/build/example.build.js) file in the requirejs/build directory that details all the options that are allowed in the configuration options.
-It also gives some examples of require() calls for build layers.
+There is an [example.build.js](http://github.com/jrburke/requirejs/blob/master/build/example.build.js) file in the requirejs/build directory that details all of the allowed configuration options.

 ## More Questions?